 Jeff is a popular speaker who speaks regularly at parishes and schools, as well as at larger events.
 He has made popular presentations at the Applied Biblical Studies and the Defending the Faith Conferences at Franciscan University of Steubenville, as well as with the Coming Home Network International.
 He has also published in popular periodicals including This Rock, The Catholic Answer and New Oxford Review.

 Jeff's scholarly work is primarily in the history of biblical interpretation, but he has also presented academic papers, and published scholarly articles, on a variety of topics related to theology, religion and the Bible.
-He has published scholarly works in academic journals including New Blackfriars, Pro Ecclesia, Toronto Journal of Theology, and the Evangelical Review of Theology.
-He has also made scholarly presentations before a number of learned societies, including the American Academy of Religion, the Society of Biblical Literature and the College Theology Society.
+He has published scholarly works in academic journals including International Journal of Systematic Theology, New Blackfriars, Pro Ecclesia, and Toronto Journal of Theology.
+He has also made scholarly presentations before a number of learned societies, including the American Academy of Religion, the Society of Biblical Literature, the American Catholic Historical Association, and the College Theology Society.

-He currently resides with his wife Maria (a doctoral candidate in Theology, specializing in Moral Theology) their four children Maia, Eva, Patrick, and Robert, in New Jersey.
+He currently resides with his wife Maria (who has a Ph.D. doctoral in Theology, specializing in Moral Theology, also from the University of Dayton) their four children Maia, Eva, Patrick, and Robert, in New Jersey.

 For a while now, my three year old son has been telling us that when he grows up he wants to be a superhero.
 Recently, my five year old daughter asked me if superheroes are real.
 We spoke a little about how the Saints are the real superheroes.
 After that conversation it struck me how true that is: the Saints are the real superheroes.